Carnagion/dissertation/diss/diss.typ

 As already mentioned in @section:compare-deice, the branch-and-bound algorithm optimises for stand holding when using an integrated de-icing appraoch, minimising runway holding times and consequently fuel consumption from runway holding.
 This is a significant improvement over approaches that do not consider runway holding times or allocate large amounts of runway holding times without optimising for stand holding.

-Some private data was used for the evaluation of the model and branch-and-bound algorithm presented in this paper -- namely the problem instances from London Heathrow.
+Some private data was used for the evaluation of the model and branch-and-bound algorithm presented in this dissertation -- namely the problem instances from London Heathrow.
 This data was only provided when necessary, and was stored on an encrypted hard drive accessible only to the author.
 Additionally, care was taken to prevent the data from being uploaded to a publicly accessible repository, or from being included in the executable files produced when compiling the project.
 This ensured the confidentiality of the data throughout the process.